-Hot food product utilization, preparation and display for a fine dining kitchen.
+Hot food product utilization, preparation and display for contemporary, continental kitchen.
 Focuses on classical preparation skills with an emphasis on contemporary food production, organization, communication, teamwork and plating skills.
-Prerequisites: CUL130.
+Food production focuses include the creation of appetizers, hors d'oeuvres, salads, and salad dressings; the use of grains and legumes; the production of charcuterie; and the creation of display pieces.
+Prerequisites: A grade of C or better in CUL130.